pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 ### 2. The Rule of Three

-My advice is to strongly prefer building simple products, but this only gets you so far.
+The central recommendation of this article is to strongly prefer building simple products, but this only gets you so far.
 Maybe it makes sense to build a couple of services with simple assumptions, but at some point, we are going to need to step back and start refactoring for general functionality.
 After all, nobody wants [58 different user accounts](https://www.canada.ca/en/government/sign-in-online-account.html#contact-table).

 The best general advice I’ve seen is to follow “[The Rule of Three](https://blog.codinghorror.com/rule-of-three/).”
 It’s a lot of work to build a general solution instead of a purpose-built solution, so hold off initially.
 Build the straightforward thing the first time, and then do it again.
 By the third time, you have a good justification to extract common functionality and also plenty of experience with the problem by then.

-### 3. Scope ‘vertical’ services
+### 3. Smartly-scoped ‘vertical’ services

 Am I really suggesting putting _citizen data_ into a _new database_ in the _cloud_?
 Has that been assessed?
 How do we even _begin_ to secure that?
 What about the SA&A document?
 It’s going to be a massive undertaking!!

-Sure, you’re always going to run into obstacles — either inherent to the problem space or department-imposed — but an important agile scoping principle is to pick vertical slices not horizontal ones, which comes down to smartly scoping your product(s).
+Sure, you’re always going to run into obstacles — either inherent to the problem space or department-imposed — but an important agile principle is to pick vertical slices not horizontal ones, which comes down to smartly scoping your product(s).

 - A “vertical” slice means designing a product that provides an end-to-end experience.
 - A “horizontal” slice is just focusing on building one layer, but not a full service.